How to support children with motor co-ordination difficulties

 Children can develop motor co-ordination skills at different rates.
 Please click on the links below to find a general guide of what is typically expected at each age.

 We hope these help you to get started and feel like you are doing something that will really help.
+If there are any queries please contact your local Occupational Therapy team.

 Advice on Fine Motor Skills